 Recently, Illinois passed the Lead Service Line Replacement and Notification Act.
 As part of this law, Illinois communities such as Schiller Park must conduct a water service line material inventory to submit to the State.
 This includes obtaining information from homeowners on the type of material of their water service.
 Please see the instructions below on how to identify the material of your water service.
 Thank you for your cooperation

 We are asking you to follow the directions in the survey in the following link to help us gather information on this topic.
 Water Service Line Material Survey

-Your water service is typically found in the basement or utility room.
-Your water meter will be attached to a pipe coming into your home/business, as well as the pipe supplying your home/business with water.
+The water service is typically found in the basement or utility room.
+The water meter will be attached to a pipe coming into your home/business, as well as the pipe supplying your home/business with water.

 Your water service will be coming into your home/business through the floor or through your foundational wall.

 Photos of Different Types of Service Line Metals:

 For additional information on potential lead in your drinking water, please refer to the resources below.